bldl/emplace-spidermonkey/README.md

 ### Creating a function

-  The first step to implementing a function in SpiderMonkey is to create a hook in C++.
+  The first step to implementing a function in SpiderMonkey is to create a *hook* in C++.
 This hook serves as the connection between SpiderMonkey’s C++ core and our self-hosted JavaScript™ code.

-  The JavaScript™ type `Map` is defined in CPP as `MapObject`.
+  The JavaScript™ type `Map` is defined in C++ as `MapObject`.
 All `Map` methods, like `Map::set` and `Map::get`, are defined in the array `MapObject::methods[]`.
 To add `upsert` we need to define a hook in this array.

   __Create a hook in `MapObject.cpp`:__